-One Brave Idea A Documentary Series for Television.
-The project is in development with Calum A. MacRae, Chief of Cardiovascular Medicine at Brigham and Women's Hospital.
+Affairs of the Heart A reality Series for Television.
+The project is in development with Calum A. MacRae, former Chief of Cardiovascular Medicine at Brigham and Women's Hospital.
 Dr MacRae is the recent recipient of a $75M grant from the American Heart Association.
 Originally planned to be a Cosmos on genomic medicine exploring the origins, prevention and cure of disease, our new direction will focus on key elements of Dr MacRae's new program, One Brave Idea: http://bit.ly/OneBraveIdea.
 Our goal is to entertain, educate and save lives as well as support Dr. MacRae and the American Heart Association in their new approach to wellness.
 In Development.

 Beyond Time Feature Film.
 A Holocaust story told as never before, over coffee and apple strudel by old men who still idolize the Fuhrer and who, we discover, are still organized.
 Adapted from two books, Quest: Searching for Germany's Nazi Past by Ib Melchior and Frank Brandenburg and Diary of a Man in Despair by Friedrich Reck-Malleczewen (Fritz Reck).
 In 1979 Frank, a 16-year-old German boy, saw The Holocaust on television and embarks on a quest to find out more, traveling throughout Germany, ‘befriending’ and interviewing the surviving Nazis, now in their 80s.
 In the late 1930s, Fritz Reck, a Bavarian aristocrat, risked his life to keep a secret journal chronicling the rise of Hitler.
 Frank's story moves backward in time; Fritz Reck's story moves forward in time.
 At the end, the two stories come together.
 Script Available.

 The Thing I Am Feature Film.
 Rap adaptation of Shakespeare’s play, Coriolanus, set in South Central, L.A.
 Screenplay by Julia Jones with Stephen K. Bannon.
-Actor Robert Guillaume produced a staged reading in Los Angeles, July 10, 2006.
+Actor Robert Guillaume produced a staged reading in Los Angeles.
 Table reading by NowThis Media, April 2017.
 The project is available for stage and screen.
 Script Available.